goliao/creditcip/creditmigration/db/readme.txt

 'dtlmo.rdata'
-has monthly bond price data from bloomberg, constructed with GLdbmo.r
+has monthly bond price data from bloomberg, constructed with gen_dtlmo.R

+'db/dtldaily.RData'
+has daily bond price data from bloomberg, constructed with gen_dtldaily.R in the same way as dtl.mo

 'db/bondref160803.RData'
 bondref generated from sdc data, unique in pk, deal_no; deduped by various conflict resolvation with bbg and finally deduping by ascending deal_no
-# generated using 'GLdb_bondref_new.r'
+# generated using 'gen_bondref.R'

+'bondrefall.RData'
+this has the undedubed version of bondref even when tehre are no pks

+'prl.RData'

+'montheenddates.Rdata'